🎉 BOOK A FREE CONSULTATION NOW 🎉

 California’s rule on translating a prenup

-In California, there’s a legal provision concerning individuals who are not fluent in English and prenuptial agreements.
+In California, there are legal provisions concerning individuals who are not fluent in English and prenuptial agreements.
 According to California Family Code Section 1615 (c)(3), the law mandates that prenuptial agreements must be translated into the language of someone lacking proficiency in English.
 In simpler terms, if one party doesn’t have legal representation and wishes to enforce a prenup, they are required to ensure the other party fully comprehends the agreement, including understanding the language used in the prenup.
 Essentially, the aim is to guarantee mutual understanding and agreement, even if one party does not speak English and lacks legal counsel for clarification.

-In the case of In Re Marriage of Gonzalez: Nullification of a Prenup in favor of a Spanish-speaker
+A real case: Nullification of a Prenup in favor of a Spanish-speaker

-A married couple had a prenuptial agreement, with the wife being a native Spanish speaker from Guatemala.
+In this case (In re Marriage of Gonzalez, 1997), a married couple had a prenuptial agreement, with the wife being a native Spanish speaker from Guatemala.
 The husband conveyed the terms of the prenup to her in Spanish.
 During their divorce, the wife claimed that the husband’s explanation in Spanish was misleading, and she did not fully understand the prenup, especially regarding the waiver of her rights to certain property.
-The court sided with the wife, stating that the explanation of the contract that the husband gave her had been deceptive, and she should not be bound by those terms.
-The key takeaway here is twofold (1) don’t mislead your spouse during the prenup process in any way— honesty is crucial when explaining the terms of a contract.
-Had the husband been more straightforward, the prenup might not have been invalidated.
-And (2) had the wife had her own Spanish-speaking attorney or certified legal translator, she probably would not have been able to claim that she didn’t understand the agreement.
+The court sided with the wife, stating that the explanation of the contract that the husband gave her had been deceptive and that she should not be bound by those terms.

 You are writing your life story.
 Get on the same page with a prenup.
 For love that lasts a lifetime, preparation is key.
 Safeguard your shared tomorrows, starting today.